-The Company currently operates only one active equity based compensation plan, being the Amended and Restated Performance Share Rights Plan of the Company adopted as at June 15, 2012, as amended and restated on June 12, 2015 (the "Performance Rights Plan").
-This is the only incentive scheme under which the Company makes equity based grants.
+The Company currently operates only one active equity based compensation plan, being the Performance Rights Plan adopted by the Company as at June 15, 2012, and amended and restated on June 12, 2015 ("Performance Rights Plan").
+This is the only incentive scheme under which the Company makes equity based grants to management.
 The Company's Option Plan expired on June 4, 2013.
 Notwithstanding the expiry of the Option Plan, a number of options remain outstanding and continue to vest under the Option Plan.
 No options have been granted under the Option Plan since 2012.
 Furthermore, as part of the Company's acquisitions of Romarco Minerals Inc. ("Romarco") in 2015, and Pacific Rim Mining Corp. ("Pacific Rim") in 2013, certain options under the existing stock option plans of those companies became exercisable into Common Shares of the Company.
 No new options have been, or will be granted under these plans.
 The terms of the equity based plans are summarised below in this section.

-The following table provides certain information with respect to the Company's equity compensation plans as of December 31, 2016
+The following table provides certain information with respect to the Company's equity compensation plans as of December 31, 2017.